iGardening Logo Large Transparent Background

 • Rich in organic matter

-• Clay, loam, or sandy soils all suitable
+• Clay, loam, or sandy soils are all suitable

 • Neutral to alkaline preferred